 Our principal customers in the Natural Gas Services segment are large, natural gas marketers and industrial end-users.
-In the NGL Logistics Segment, our principal customers include an affiliate of DCP Midstream, LLC, producers and marketing companies.
+In the NGL Logistics Segment, our principal customers include producers and marketing companies.
 Our principal customers in the Wholesale Propane Logistics segment are primarily propane distributors.
 Substantially all of our natural gas, propane and NGL sales are made at market-based prices.
 This concentration of credit risk may affect our overall credit risk, as these customers may be similarly affected by changes in economic, regulatory or other factors.
 Where exposed to credit risk, we analyze the counterparties' financial condition prior to entering into an agreement, establish credit limits, and monitor the appropriateness of these limits on an ongoing basis.
-We operate under DCP Midstream, LLC's corporate credit policy, as well as the standard terms and conditions of our agreements, prescribe the use of financial responsibility and reasonable grounds for adequate assurances.
+Our corporate credit policy, as well as the standard terms and conditions of our agreements, prescribe the use of financial responsibility and reasonable grounds for adequate assurances.
 These provisions allow our credit department to request that a counterparty remedy credit limit violations by posting cash or letters of credit for exposure in excess of an established credit line.
-The credit line represents an open credit limit, determined in accordance with DCP Midstream, LLC's credit policy.
+The credit line represents an open credit limit, determined in accordance with our credit policy.
 Our standard agreements also provide that the inability of a counterparty to post collateral is sufficient cause to terminate a contract and liquidate all positions.
 The adequate assurance provisions also allow us to suspend deliveries, cancel agreements or continue deliveries to the buyer after the buyer provides security for payment to us in a satisfactory form.